Assessment & Tax Notice

 - Non-residential complaints $650

-Fees are fully refunded if the Assessment Review Board makes a decision in favour of the complainant or if the assessment complaint is withdrawn.
+Fees are fully refunded if the Assessment Review Board makes a decision in favor of the complainant or if the assessment complaint is withdrawn.

 How can I get additional information?
 An assessed person is entitled to see or receive sufficient information on their property assessment under Section 299 and Section 300 of the Municipal Government Act.
 Please contact the Village Office to arrange.